mariosotil/river-framework/README.md

 ## What is the River Framework?

 This is an Application Framework for NoSQL databases in an **EARLY development stage**.
-To date (July 02, 2015) the Framework is capable to access Lotus Notes databases using the native Java libraries (`lotus.domino`) or the OpenNTF libraries (`org.openntf.domino`).
+To date (July 02, 2015) the Framework is capable to access IBM Notes databases using the native Java libraries (`lotus.domino`) or the OpenNTF libraries (`org.openntf.domino`).

-Right now, I'm improving the Lotus Notes wrapper and redesigning the Framework itself.
-The next steps are finishing the development of the Lotus Notes wrapper, creating graph relations, developing workflow supporting and wrappers for other NoSQL databases like MongoDB.
+Right now, I'm improving the IBM Notes wrapper and redesigning the Framework itself.
+The next steps are finishing the development of the IBM Notes wrapper, creating graph relations, developing workflow supporting and wrappers for other NoSQL databases like MongoDB.

 Until the version 0.2.8, the code written with this framework looks like this: